Families First

 Summary: (To include basic study design, measures, results, and notable limitations)

-This study examined the efficacy of the Families First intervention for court- referred youth.
-Youth who enrolled in Families First were compared to youth who had received similar sanctions from the juvenile court, but were not referred to Families First.
-Measures included the Protective and Risk Assessment, based on Washington State's Prescreen Risk Assessment, and several measures from the Communities that Care Survey.
-Analyses showed that the Families First group has a significantly lower recidivism rate than the comparison group, based on a one-year follow-up of new misdemeanor or felony charges, as well as significant reductions in rebellious and anti-social attitudes.
-Limitations include a lack of randomization, no information provided on the differences between the intervention and control groups, and lack of matching between intervention and control group..
+The purpose of the study was to examine the efficacy of the Utah Youth Village's Families First program.
+Participants were youth who enrolled in Families First compared to youth who had received similar sanctions from the juvenile court but were not referred to Families First.
+Measures utilized include administrative data regarding juvenile offenses from the juvenile justice system, the Protective and Risk Assessment, based on Washington State's Prescreen Risk Assessment, and several measures from the Communities that Care Survey.
+Results indicate that the Families First group has a significantly lower recidivism rate than the comparison group, based on a one-year follow-up of new misdemeanor or felony charges, as well as significant reductions in rebellious and anti-social attitudes.
+Limitations include a lack of randomization, no information is given on the differences, if any, between the intervention and control groups, and the comparison group was not matched to take into account other factors that may influence re-offense rate.

 Length of controlled postintervention follow-up: 12 months.